gaborgulyas/constrainted_fingerprinting/readme.md

 * `type`: which individual fingerprinting algorithm shall be used.
 There are two algorithms that could be added here:
   * `paper`: the exact algorithm that you can find in the paper.
   * `faster`: we provide another algorithm for fast experimentation.
-We observed that while this algorithm is a bit less precise than the other one, it is faster when the attribute space is large; plus, results are just a bit behind compard to the other one. **TBW**: differences.
+We observed that while this algorithm is a bit less precise than the other one, it is faster when the attribute space is large; plus, results are just a bit behind compard to the other one.
 * `data_pref`: dataset postfix; e.g., `users_movies.csv`, from where `movies` should be added here.
 * `limit`: limit for attribute queryies.
 For example, in case of iOS 9 this is 50, and 10 for the Tor Browser.
 * `user_limit`: for faster experimentation it can be nice if only a part of the dataset is used.
 Use -1 if you need the whole dataset.